 Cellar spiders belong to an order of spiders called Pholcidae.
-Due to their long, narrow legs and small bodies, they are often confused for harvestmen, also known as daddy longlegs.
+Due to their long, narrow legs and small bodies, they are often confused for harvestmen (daddy longlegs), also known as daddy longlegs.
 These are different creatures, however, as harvestmen are not spiders and do not spin webs.
 Cellar spiders are a broad group with over 1,800 species and many names, including skull spiders, carpenter spiders, and vibrating spiders.
 As with all spiders, they are predators that catch insects or even other arachnids.

 When prey gets entangled in its sticky web, the cellar spider binds it in fresh-spun silk and then bites, sucking out its fluids.
-Afterward, the cellar spider cuts the desiccated insect corpse loose.
-This is why you will often see a little pile of dry insect bodies underneath a cellar spider's web.
+Afterward, the cellar spider cuts the desiccated insect corpse loose; this is why you will often see a little pile of dry insect bodies underneath a cellar spider’s web.
 Cellar spider webs are also very messy, catching dust or debris in the nearby air.

 One thing that makes cellar spiders more unsettling is that if their webs are disturbed at all, they will shake and bounce on the web or immediately jump off of it and run away.
 They are one of the most active and quick types of web-building spiders.

-Cellar spiders have very long and thin legs and relatively small and thin bodies.
-Their legs can reach 2 inches long, and they are usually yellowish brown in color.
+Cellar spiders have very long and thin legs and relatively small bodies.
+Their legs can reach 2 inches long, and they are usually yellowish-brown in color.
 For the most part, cellar spiders have two sets of three eyes set closely together.
 Depending on the species, they can have hairy, prickly legs and bodies or smooth ones.
 A few species, such as Artema nephilit, have bigger, rounder bodies.
 Many species also have colored markings near the joints of their legs, such as black markings on brown legs or brown markings on tan legs.